MystenLabs/sui/external-crates/move/documentation/book/src/abilities.md

 // A struct without any abilities public struct NoAbilities {}

-public struct MyResource has key {
+public struct MyData has key {
     f: NoAbilities, // Error 'NoAbilities' does not have 'store' }
 ```